 Dr Yeow Poon

-Yeow is a consultant, specialising in public governance and management.
-He is the Chair of the Chinese Community Centre in Birmingham, the President of England China Business Forum, Secretary of Birmingham Business Focus, Treasurer of Arts in the Yards and a Trustee of Chinese Welfare Trust.
+Yeow is a consultant in public management and governance.
+He is the Chair of the Chinese Community Centre in Birmingham, the President of England China Business Forum, Chair of Arts in the Yards and a Trustee of Chinese Welfare Trust.
 Yeow is also the Chair of Policy for West Midlands Liberal Democrats and the Chair of Chinese Liberal Democrats.
+He was TheBusinessDesk Midlands Leadership Award Winner: Public and Third Sector Leader 2018

 Pek works with the press and media as Head of Press for the London Chinatown Chinese Association.
 She has worked as a Project Manager at the British Chinese Project, leading on the Police Report on the Relationship Between the Chinese Community and the Police Service.
 She has also developed projects working with younger members of the community and training on the London 2012 Olympics with a Inspired Chinatown Team.